How many times have you caught yourself ignoring service emails just because they sounded too monotonous? Or too boring? Or just plain lifeless?

 Often, a customer can help you identify such areas so that you can improve.
 After all, service offered to a customer is best judged by a customer, right?

-This is just one of the many reasons which make collection of feedback an indispensable part of creating a delightful customer experience.
+This is just one of the many reasons which make collection of feedback an indispensable part of creating an excellent customer experience.
 Here are a few more:

 - Taking feedback makes the customer feel valued and more involved.